Girv98/asca-rust/doc/doc.md

 /sinotehu/ becomes /sinøtehy/, not /sinøtɤhy/
 ```

-To achieve right-to-left propagation, we can use a fixed harmonic trigger (this also works for left-to-right propagation) in this case, the last vowel in the word.
+Dedicated syntax for right-to-left propagation is in development.
+To achieve this currently, we can use a fixed harmonic trigger (this also works for left-to-right propagation) which in this case is the last vowel in the word.
 Like with [hyperthesis](#metathesis-rules), we can place an `...` in the environment between `_` and the trigger to denote "skipping" the inbetween segments.

 ```
 V > [α front, β back] / _CV:[α front, β back]